 Several tools are available in the market including SEMrush, Ahrefs, Synup, and BuzzSumo for social monitoring, discovering brand mentions, spying review portals, and ORM.

-Remember, criticism and bad reviews are an element of growth.
+Remember, criticism and bad reviews are elements of growth.

-If someone has placed a positive review, then thank that person and encourage him to use your product and refer it to his friends/colleges.
+If someone has posted a positive review, thank that person and encourage him to use your product and refer it to his friends/colleges.